AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56886-configurable-product-becomes-out-of-stock-when-child-products-are-disabled.md

     * Price of the "red" child product = *$100*;
     * Price of the "black" child product = *$200*.

-1. Create following scheduled update for configurable product:
+1. Create the following scheduled update for the configurable product:

     * Start Date = *3* minutes from now.
     * End Date = *5* minutes after Start Date.